-“I think my sister is.
-Moira Ranulf?
+“I think my sister is— Moira Ranulf.
 She asked me to meet her here,” Gareth said.

 “He never told me about this place,” Gareth said to the host, who’d slowed when Gareth did.
 “Where are we?”

 “The Metharow Club, founded by your father and several others to create a place for humans with Unity connections to gather, unwind, and form social connections.
-Your sister has been a member since she was first appointed as a Representative.”
+Your sister has been a member since she was first appointed as Representative.”

 “I’m sure I’ve invited you here before.”

-“A human club, Moira?
+“A human-exclusive club, Moira?
 It seems a bit…old-fashioned.”

 Yes, Gareth felt certain this place hadn’t changed since its founding.
-He wasn’t sure that was a good thing.
-“Why did you want to see me?
-Your letter said it was important.
+He didn’t believe that was a good thing.
+“Why did you want to see me?” he asked.
+“Your letter said it was important.
 Does it have to do with Illyon?”

 “What have you heard about that?”